typedefs/typedefs/STYLEGUIDE.md

 ```

 As we can see, the _structure_ of the equality is much easier to see (a form of
 associativity here).
-Since this is ascii art, there can be a lot of equaly
+Since this is ascii art, there are multiple equally
-valid ways of indenting this expression.
-Here are some examples
+valid ways of aligning this expression.
+Here are some examples:

 1.